All About Lego: The History of Lego, the Minifigure, Legoland and More

 The Lego factory in Billund, Denmark was beginning to become a bit of a tourist attraction.
 Godtfred noticed that around 20,000 people a year were traveling to the factory to view the Lego sculptures that decorated the outside of the factory.
 He decided to create a huge outdoor display, which he called Legoland.

 On June 7, 1968, the original Legoland Park in Billund, Denmark opened its doors.
 It was originally 125,000 square feet, but has since doubled in size.
-Now there are Legolands in the UK, Germany and the US.
-Each Legoland features giant elaborate Lego sculptures, Lego themed rides and a Miniland area, a display unique to each theme park.
+Today, in addition to the one in Denmark, there are Legolands in the UK, Germany, California, Florida and Malaysia.
+Each Legoland features giant elaborate Lego sculptures and Lego themed rides.
+There is also a Miniland area, a display unique to each theme park.
 These Miniland areas have Lego sculptures and famous landmarks from its home country and from around the world.
 Many of the display are added to and changed seasonally, so it is always a different place to explore.

 Over 122 million minifigures are sold every year.
-There are over 4 billion minifigures in existance today!
+There are over 4 billion minifigures in existence today!

 Lego Forever